 This was the original motivation for founding 80,000 Hours itself: we thought that if we could help just a couple of people have high-impact careers, that would do several times as much good as pursuing those careers ourselves.

 While some jobs specialise in community building, you can pursue community building in any job — this illustrates why we shouldn’t think of impactful jobs in terms of specific roles, but rather in terms of how you best use your role to do good.
-Learn more about being a multiplier.
+Learn more how to do good in any job.

-You can make a similar argument for communication-related careers.
+You can make a similar argument for careers in communication.
 By building an audience as a podcast host, journalist, or author, or by working in media, you can help spread important but neglected ideas to thousands of people — helping to mobilise their efforts or make them more effective.

 Helping other people with leverage

 If you know a person or an organisation that has leverage they’re using to tackle a pressing problem, you can lend your skills to help further their impact.

 For instance, Kyle had just graduated and was wondering about becoming a career counsellor or earning to give in the corporate world.
 Instead he decided to gamble on moving to Oxford to help the effective altruism research community there.
 He eventually became Nick Bostrom’sassistant — a researcher he thinks is doing world-changing work.
 His thinking was that if he could save Bostrom 10% of his time on top of what he’d save with his next-best assistant, then he would enable him to perform 10% more research, contributing to the world-changing work.